sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 As part of using an SPDF, manufacturers should update their security risk management documentation as new information becomes available, such as when new threats, vulnerabilities, assets, or adverse impacts are discovered during development and after the device is released.
-When maintained throughout the device lifecycle, this documentation (e.g., threat modeling) can be used to quickly identify vulnerability impacts once a device is released and, when appropriate, to support timely corrective and preventive action activities described in 21 CFR 820.100.
+When maintained throughout the device lifecycle, this documentation (e.g., threat modeling, cybersecurity risk assessment) can be used to quickly identify vulnerability impacts once a device is released and, when appropriate, to support timely corrective and preventive action activities described in 21 CFR 820.100.

 Over the service life of a device, FDA recommends that the risk management documentation account for any differences in the risk management for fielded devices (e.g., marketed devices or